I tried Modsy to have a bedroom design plan created. Read my honest opinion of the whole process and find out if it’s worth the money.

 PRODUCTS/SHOPPING: This was the only con for me.
 Mostly because I just couldn’t find out about some of the brands and there was no way to read reviews.
 I never buy anything online without reading reviews, so I chose to shop externally.
 The site mentions that you get discounts when you shop internally, but I never saw any price differences.

 OVERALL OPINION: As a blogger who creates design plans all the time and has organized many clients’ homes, it was refreshing to have someone do all the hard work for me.
 I think this is a wonderful service for both design savvy and design-challenged women.
 I definitely recommend Modsy and I may use it again for my guest bedroom.
 I’m also interested in trying out Havenly, a very similar company, and if I do I’ll share a comparison review for you.

-What’s Next For The Master Bedroom?
+What’s Next For The Bedroom?

 I’m not going to leave ya hangin’!
 I have ordered all the furniture and most of the decor for our bedroom.
 I’ll be loosely following the design plans above from Modsy, but making a few changes along the way.
 The sconces are out of stock until July and I can’t find anything I like better, so those will just have to wait.
 Next week I’ll start assembling furniture, changing out light fixtures, and moving things around.
 Head to Part 2 to learn how I shopped for pricey decor on a budget.
 If you’re just ready to see the room for now, Part 3 has the grand tour.